CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.2 Proper IT Administration.md

 * Employees MUST have the necessary professional qualifications to properly handle the tasks assigned to them.
 You must continue to have sufficient knowledge of the IT systems, applications, and platforms that you are managing.
 Employees MUST master the language used in the institution for documentation and have sufficient command of English to understand typical IT documentation.
 * Employees MUST be able to perform the tasks assigned to them reliably and carefully.
 * Role separation of administrative and controlling roles (e.g., revision) MUST be made.
-The administrators and their representatives MUST have sufficient time to perform their duties carefully.
+The administrators and their representatives MUST have sufficient time to perform their duties diligently.
 All administrators and their representatives MUST receive sufficient training opportunities

 These requirements MUST also be met when administrative tasks are delegated to third parties.